A Gaza ceasefire is the closest it has been in months. Here’s what we know

 Although both sides have accepted the proposal more talks must take place before a ceasefire begins.

-In these proximity talks, likely to take place in Doha or Cairo, negotiators shuttle back and forth between the two sides to hammer out the final details of the agreement.
+In these proximity talks, negotiators shuttle back and forth between the two sides to hammer out the final details of the agreement.

+Hamas said on Friday night that they had submitted a “positive response” to the proposal, but an official involved in the talks said Hamas had introduced some “amendments.”

+Hamas did not publicly state what changes they wanted to the proposal put forward by Qatar earlier this week, but the militant organization has long sought stronger assurances about a comprehensive end to the war, as well as the entrance of humanitarian aid entering Gaza.
+Hamas has sought to channel that aid through the traditional United Nations mechanism, not the controversial US- and Israeli-backed Gaza Humanitarian Foundation.

 One of the key issues to resolve during proximity talks will be the timeline and location of the withdrawal of Israeli forces in Gaza during the 60-day ceasefire, according to the source.

-Note: This article has been updated with new reporting.